Onto Innovation: Rudolph Technologies: 2000–2019

 The company is now headquartered in Wilmington, Massachusetts, with additional U.S. operations in New Jersey, Minnesota, California, Texas, Oregon and Washington.
-Manufacturing operations for inspection and some metrology products are consolidated in Minnesota; most metrology manufacturing operations is in California; stepper manufacturing is located in Wilmington, Massachusetts.

 Products and services

 Semiconductor fabrication, packaging and testing

 Semiconductor device fabrication is the process used to create the integrated circuits that are found in commonly used electronic devices and electrical equipment.
 It is a multiple-step process during which electronic circuits are gradually built by adding elements and layers of material on a substrate made of pure silicon, or various compounds in the case of specialized applications, hundreds of steps performed by specialized process tools are required before the wafer moves to a final packaging facility.

 The focus of packaging and assembly is to ensure an electrical connection from the die to the circuit board, to encapsulate the package for mechanical integrity and to withstand thermal variations.
 The era of slim form-factor devices, such as smart phones, implies high level of functionality in very dense footprint.
 Due to these requirements, the challenges in packaging, assembly and test have significantly increased and advanced packaging techniques such as bumping or through-silicon via are necessary.